apache/druid/docs/development/extensions-core/bloom-filter.md

 To use the Apache Druid&circledR; Bloom filter extension, include `druid-bloom-filter` in the extensions load list.
 See [Loading extensions](../../configuration/extensions.md#loading-extensions) for more information.

-This extension adds the ability to both construct Bloom filters from query results, and filter query results by testing against a Bloom filter.
-A Bloom filter is a probabilistic data structure for performing a set membership check.
-A Bloom filter is a good candidate to use with Druid for cases where an explicit filter is impossible, such as filtering a query against a set of millions of values.
+This extension adds the abilities to construct Bloom filters from query results and to filter query results by testing against a Bloom filter.
+A Bloom filter is a probabilistic data structure to check for set membership.
+A Bloom filter is a good candidate to use when an explicit filter is impossible, such as filtering a query against a set of millions of values.

 Following are some characteristics of Bloom filters:

-- Bloom filters are highly space efficient compared to using a HashSet.
+- Bloom filters are significantly more space efficient than HashSets.
-- Because of the probabilistic nature of Bloom filters, false positive results are possible.
-For example, the `test()` function might return `true` for an element that wasn't inserted into the filter.
+- Because they are probabilistic, false positive results are possible with Bloom filters.
+For example, the `test()` function might return `true` for an element that is not within the filter.
 - False negatives are not possible.
 If an element is present, `test()` always returns `true`.
 - The false positive probability of this implementation is fixed at 5%.
 Increasing the number of entries that the filter can hold can decrease this false positive rate in exchange for overall size.
 - Bloom filters are sensitive to the number of inserted elements.
-You must specify the expected number of entries when you create the Bloom filter.
+You must specify the expected number of entries at creation time.
 If the number of insertions exceeds the specified number of entries, the false positive probability increases accordingly.

 This extension is based on `org.apache.hive.common.util.BloomKFilter` from `hive-storage-api`.
 Internally, this implementation uses Murmur3 as the hash algorithm.

-The following example shows how to construct a BloomKFilter externally with Java to use as a filter in a Druid query:
+The following Java example shows how to construct a BloomKFilter externally:

 ```java
 BloomKFilter bloomFilter = new BloomKFilter(1500);